Expensify/App/CONTRIBUTING.md

 If you've found a vulnerability, please email security@expensify.com with the subject `Vulnerability Report` instead of creating an issue.

 ## Payment for Contributions
 We hire and pay external contributors via Upwork.com.
-If you'd like to be paid for contributing, please create an Upwork account and apply for an available job in [Github](https://github.com/Expensify/App/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted%22).
+If you'd like to be paid for contributing, please create an Upwork account, apply for an available job in [GitHub](https://github.com/Expensify/App/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted%22), and finally apply for the job in Upwork once your proposal gets selected in GitHub.
 If you think your compensation should be increased for a specific job, you can request a reevaluation by commenting in the Github issue where the Upwork job was posted.

 Payment for your contributions will be made no less than 7 days after the pull request is deployed to production to allow for regression testing.
 If a regression occurs, payment will be issued 7 days after all regressions are fixed.
 If you have not received payment after 8 days of the PR being deployed to production and there being no regressions, please email contributors@expensify.com referencing the GH issue and your GH handle.